danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ![capybara edit forward 2](../images/capybara-edit-forward-2.png "capybara edit forward 2")

 It was very strange that this test started failing, as the mailbox management area of the code hadn't changed in years, *and* the test was passing when run locally on my laptop.

+At this point, those in a hurry can jump straight to the [solution](../capybara-selenium-webdriver-element-not-clickable#solution).
+Otherwise, read on for step by step debugging of this issue.

 ## Testing Stack